 A good ol’ Race Face racy theme rings through these pants, and they are as comfortable to pedal in as they are simple and well designed.
 The high lumbar keeps your butt covered, and they haven’t yet leaked through on sloppy soup rides.
 All of the seams are sturdy and have remained solid despite the washing machine.

-Waterproof seekers who want a clean look will dig these pants.
-Available at JensonUSA.
+Waterproof seekers who want a clean look will dig these MTB pants.

 Rapha Trail Pants